Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 XSRF can be avoided by using XSRF tokens in the HTML templates.
 The token is sent with each request and validated on receive, so the forged URL would not have it.

+#### IDOR (Insecure Direct Object Reference)

+An IDOR is a reference to an object without proper validation of the object ownership.
+This allows a malicious user to access data that he should not have permission to access.

+A common example is a user-specific page access with an ID in its URL (user ID, product ID, order ID...).
+The backend need to properly validate that the requested page is allowed for the logged user, otherwise it is an IDOR.

 ### RCE (Remote Code Execution)

 Attack that allows the attacker to run any arbitrary command on a system from a remote location.